splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

             image: my-java-app:latest

-The Collector operator enables auto instrumentation for any Java applications in the deployment.
+The Collector operator enables automatic instrumentation for any Java applications in the deployment.

 To disable automatic instrumentation, remove the annotation or set its value to ``false``.